Lukaszpg/pd2-sanctuary-of-exile-launcher/README.md

 8. Adjust the path to your PD2 Single player directory from step 1 in `Project Diablo II Installation Directory`.
 9. Adjust the path where do you want your single player characters and stash to be stored in `Save Folder Directory`.
 10. Save the settings.
 Click play button.
+11. In the main menu in the bottom left corner, you should see "SoE X.X.X", where X.X.X is the mod version.
-11. Head to Akara and look for an item with Alkor's quest potion graphics.
+12. Head to Akara and look for an item with Alkor's quest potion graphics.
 If it's there, mod was installed successfully.
 GLHF!

 b) Without PlugY: